RomeroGabriel/mastering-software-architecture/documentation/arch_characteristics/scope.md

 The concept of `architecture quantum provides the new scope for architecture characteristics`.
 In modern systems, `architects define these characteristics at the quantum level/specific parts`, rather than at the system level/whole system.
 By `focusing on a more specific scope for essential operational concerns, architects can detect architectural challenges early`, which can lead to the development of hybrid architectures.

+### Choosing Between Monolithic x Distributed Architectures

+The choice between a monolithic and distributed architecture `depends on the scope of architecture characteristics`.
+A monolithic architecture consists of a single deployable unit that contains all system functionality and is typically connected to a single database.
+In contrast, a distributed architecture involves multiple services running independently, communicating through networking protocols.

+The decision hinges on how many architecture quanta are discovered during the design process. `If the system can function effectively with a single quantum (meaning one set of architecture characteristics), a monolithic architecture is advantageous`.
+However, `if different components require distinct architecture characteristics, a distributed architecture` is necessary to accommodate these variations.

+The ability to make this fundamental architectural decision early in the design process underscores the benefits of using the architecture quantum to analyze architecture characteristics' scope and coupling.

 ## References

 - [Fundamentals of Software Architecture](https://learning.oreilly.com/library/view/fundamentals-of-software/9781492043447/)